 - No Power:

 Not every sump pump will be able to handle large volumes of water.
 You should at least have a one-third horsepower sump pump, which will be able to pump about 35 gallons of water a minute.
-This usually guarantees that you have enough power to keep your basement safe, but if you want to be even more cautious, you can buy a one-half horsepower sump pump, and also keep a battery-powered one just in case.
+This usually guarantees you enough power to keep your basement safe, but if you want to be even more cautious, you can buy a one-half horsepower sump pump and keep a battery-powered one just in case.

 - Frozen Pipe: